Brevard Soil and Water Conservation

 Review and Approval of the Current Treasurer’s Report.

-to the board, with a report that included the Bank of America checking account and CD account
+2021,to the board,with a report that included the Bank of America checking account and CD account

-by Chelsea Partridge.
-The motion passed without amendment by unanimous vote of the supervisors
+was seconded by James Sloan.
+The motion passed without amendment by unanimous vote of the

 Review and Approval of Minutes for prior Board of Supervisors meeting.

 The board secretary, James Sloan, presented the business meeting minutes for the previous public

 business meeting held on Wednesday, December 8th, 2021.

 The motion made by Supervisor Sloan, to approve the December 8th,2021Board of Supervisors’ Business

 Meeting Minutes,was seconded by Supervisor Partridge.
 The motion passed without amendment by